R-M-G/react-text-generator-simple/README.md

 ## Use

 1. Simple random lorem ipsum text generator with 5 style variables.
-2. CD into folder and start npm.
+2. Clone, CD into folder and start npm.

 ## Built With